How a Federal Debt Default Would Impact Military Members

 A debt default occurs when a borrower does not make payments on a loan or meet financial obligations.

 Extending the debt ceiling does not authorize new spending.
-Instead approval allows the treasury department to pay obligations Congress has already approved.
+Instead, approval allows the Treasury Department to pay obligations Congress has already approved.

 His warning joined a chorus of policy experts opposed to what would amount to an unprecedented and historic Congressional financial failure.

 The effects of a default and subsequent government shutdown would be far-reaching.
-Moody’s Analytics estimates a default could cost six million jobs and erase $15 trillion in household wealth.
+Moody’s Analytics estimates a default could cost six million jobs and erase $12 trillion in household wealth.

 What Happens to the Military and Veterans During a Government Shutdown?